Eugenia Dunlap Potts

 Eugenia Dunlap Potts (April 14, 1840 - February 29, 1912) was a writer in Lancaster, Kentucky.
 She owned and edited the Illustrated Kentuckian.
 She wrote poetry and historical works.
 Potts was recognized by the State of Kentucky for her contributions as a Kentucky author with a plaque outside the site of her former home.

 Early life and education

 Potts was born in Lancaster, Kentucky, the daughter of lawyer and statesman George W. Dunlap and Nancy (Nannie) E. Jennings.
 She graduated from the Franklin Female Institute in Lancaster.
 She also attended a finishing school in Philadelphia, where she studied music and French.

 Career

 Her "Song of Lancaster" was described as a "metrical history after the style of Hiawatha".
 Longfellow corresponded with her approvingly about it.
 She also wrote the essay "Women's Work in Kentucky".

 In May 1892, Potts joined a new monthly publication focused on "literature, education and art", called the Illustrated Kentuckian.
 The paper was managed by a journalist from New York, Ben La Bree; Potts joined the editorial staff, and was responsible for the "belles lettres and social features".
 The paper was eventually.relocated to Louisville and became the Illustrated South.

+In the early twentieth century, she worked for women's suffrage in Kentucky.